 One thing that really stands out about Huaraz is that while it is often referred to as the trekking capital of Peru, it is not very touristy and can definitely be called “off the beaten path.”
 This is mainly do to how secluded and undeveloped the region is.
 Huaraz itself has the essentials with regards to overnight accommodations and restaurants, but most are family-owned and unlike what visitors see in Cusco or other commercialized Andean trekking destinations.
 This keeps Huaraz a beautiful secluded gem tucked away Peruvian Andes.

 A trekking and climbing paradise

 The sunset over the mountains near Huaraz paint the sky in hues of gold, violet, and blue.

 During their stay in Huaraz, Liz and her sister decided to embark on the Santa Cruz Trek with a guide and a small group of 4 other trekkers.
 Their experienced guide and personal chef took them on a 4-day/3-night unforgettable journey through the passes of the Cordillera Blanca.
 Liz recalls, “We didn’t see more than one other trekking group the whole way, making it that much more peaceful.”

 After trekking through the mountains, Liz and her sister decide to try some rock climbing for a different perspective of the Cordillera Blanca.

 In addition to trekking in Huaraz, the adventure sisters also heard about the thrilling rock climbing scene in the area and decided to scale a few rock faces.
 Liz says it is easy to find an expert as well as a place to rent climbing gear in town.

 Tips and advice from Liz

-While they were acclimatizing to the high altitude of Huaraz, Liz and her sister took an easy-going day hike to Lago 69, a crystal blue glacial lake nestled in the mountains.
+While they were acclimatizing to the high altitude of Huaraz, Liz and her sister took an easy-going day hike to Laguna 69, a crystal blue glacial lake nestled in the mountains.